Skip to content

 • Set Temperature constraint to To.

-Now, your physics, their interactions and the couplings are defined.
-Before moving on, check that your physics tree looks like in the image below.
+Your physics and their interactions are now defined.
+Before moving on, check that your physics tree matches the one below.
 Example image

-Proceed to the Simulations section and create a new mesh.
-For thin geometries like in this example, it makes sense to use mesh extrusion:
+Proceed to the Simulations section to create a new mesh.
+For thin geometries like in here, it makes sense to use mesh extrusion:

 1. Set Mesh quality to Expert settings.